-Where an exclusion is to be omitted, the Employer must amend the relevant exclusion in Part 1D of the Schedule.
-The Works Requirements should bring to the tenderers' attention the requirement to have this cover in place for design-related third-party claims for bodily injury and loss or damage to third-party property.
+Where an exclusion is to be omitted, the Employer must amend the relevant exclusion in the Schedule, part 1D.
+The Works Requirements should bring to the tenderers' attention the requirement to have this cover in place for designrelated third-party claims for bodily injury and loss or damage to third-party property.
 Employers should note, however, that such cover is not always easily obtained, and by demanding it, they may limit the number of prospective tenderers or, depending on project size, no tender responses at all.
 To help avoid this happening, and if the cover is essential its availability should be researched to ensure than there is an adequate number of firms who can get it at reasonable cost and also that it does not restrict real competition

-Insurance: Filling in the Schedule, continued
+Part 4Insurance ProvisionsSection 4.2Insurance: Filling in the Schedule, continued

-4.2.1 Insurance details in the Schedule (continued)

-Note: Contractor's and sub-contractor's Professional Indemnity Insurance should include indemnity in respect of the cost of making good the defective design element in the works, any consequential damage to the works or any other surrounding property including consequential financial losses and death or injury to persons other than employees.
+4.2.1 Insurance details in the Schedule (continued) Note: Contractor's and sub-contractor's Professional Indemnity Insurance should include indemnity in respect of the cost of making good the defective design element in the works, any consequential damage to the works or any other surrounding property including consequential financial losses and death or injury to persons other than employees.